 A few symptoms of soy allergy are:

-So, if you’re changing your child’s formula because he/she has a milk allergy, the most effective option is an amino acid-based formula – which is clinically proven to relieve the symptoms of a milk allergy.
-As always, feel free to send comments and questions my way.
+So, if you’re changing your child’s formula because he/she has a milk allergy, the recommended options are formulas whose protein comes from extensively hydrolyzed milk protein or from amino acids.
+Amino acid-based formulas have been clinically shown to relieve the symptoms of a milk allergy.
+As always, ask your doctor if you have further questions, and also feel free to send comments and questions our way.

 Read Comments (2)